slisznia/pcos/README.md

 ### Fixed-length array

 An array with a constant size is called a fixed-length array.
-It’s declared as:
+It's declared as:

 ```
 type <identifier> : <type-of-an-array>[<positive integer>];